 With the advent of the coalition government in 2010, with George Osborne as chancellor, investment again bore the brunt of cuts in public expenditure made to reduce the public deficit.
 The golden rule was jettisoned.
 His fiscal austerity programme led to massive cuts to capital programmes.
 The landmark 2010 public expenditure review reduced the housing capital programme by over 40% in cash terms.
 This was during a period when total new housing supply was collapsing to levels not experienced since the second world war.

 In that light, subsequent efforts to restore the public finances to balance and to reduce the public debt ratio were stymied by continuing recession, muted recovery, and then stagnation.
 Mechanistic and varying – and often obtuse – fiscal targets were missed and extended.
-It became clear that the macro-economic justification for austerity was conflated with a political objective to shrink the state, confirmed when a conservative majority administration was elected in 2015.
+It became clear that the macro-economic justification for austerity was conflated with a political objective to shrink the state, which was confirmed when a Conservative majority administration was elected in 2015.

-The brexit referendum result in June 2016 further unsettled the economy, and led directly to the replacement of David Cameron as prime minister by Theresa May, who promptly consigned osborne to the backbenches.
+The Brexit referendum result in June 2016 further unsettled the economy, and led directly to the replacement of David Cameron as Prime Minister by Theresa May, who promptly consigned Osborne to the backbenches.
 The austerity tone softened, but not definitively.
-It was only the debacle of the 2017 election result that reduced the conservatives to a minority government that the realisation dawned that continuing austerity might not be economically, socially, or politically sustainable.
+It was only the debacle of the 2017 election result that reduced the Conservatives to a minority government that the realisation dawned that continuing austerity might not be economically, socially, or politically sustainable.

 Securing and maintaining an optimal level of public investment: a minimum investment fiscal rule supplemented by institutional reform to improve the selection, prioritisation and delivery of projects.

 Economically damaging pro-cyclical variations in investment levels must also be discouraged.
-The institutional tendency for departments to under-spend their capital budgets also needs to be overcome.
+The institutional tendency for departments to under-spend their capital budgets needs also to be overcome.

 The primary aim of a such a rule would be to align investment in economic and social infrastructure with the needs of the macro-economy and to protect such investment from cyclical and contingent public expenditure pressures.
-A rules-based approach that required investment planning to respond to infrastructural funding requirements rather than to cyclical pressures should reap substantial efficiency gains.
+A rules-based approach that required investment planning to respond to infrastructural funding requirements rather than to cyclical pressures, should reap substantial efficiency gains.

 These should spring from two inter-linked sources.
 First, the achievement of greater certainty in fiscal planning; uncertainty about future allocations still undermines efficient public planning and programming of projects.
 Second, boom-bust tendencies in the construction industry could be smoothed if such greater fiscal certainty was complemented by a greater degree of partnership planning between the public and private sector of investment.

 The institutional and policy environment should incentivise both public and private providers of infrastructure to develop positive supply-side practices in relation to supply chain management and the training and use of labour.
-This should help to avoid the worst pitfalls of boom-bust in the construction industry that has so bedevilled past progress and to contribute to the achievement of more balanced growth in spatial and distributional terms.
+This should help to avoid the worst pitfalls of boom-bust in the construction industry that has so bedevilled past progress and to contribute to the achievement of growth more balanced in spatial and distributional terms.